StakerDAO/wrapped-xtz/docs/architecture/overview.md

   - Pays out rewards to the wXTZ Oven owned by Alice
 - `Admin` a.k.a.
 Staker Council
   - Can amend the wXTZ Core lambdas
+  - Can unpause operations on the wXTZ Token contract
 - `Pause guardian`
   - Can pause operations on the wXTZ Token contract